starkware-libs/cairo-docs/src/starkware/cairo/docs/hello_cairo/program_input.rst

 The naive solution takes ``O(N)`` Cairo instructions.
 It turns out that using non-determinism it can be done with a constant number of instructions!
 All we have to do is find the right index using a hint.
-Then, we check that we got the correct key, and that the index is in range
+Then, we check that we got the correct key, and that the index is in range:

 .. tested-code:: cairo get_value_by_key